 Tunica was a language isolate of the lower Mississippi, spoken in what is now Louisiana and Mississippi.
 It carried tone — pitch contours that changed a word’s meaning — over seven vowels, rare among the languages of the valley.

 Epidemics and warfare cut the Tunica down from the seventeenth century on, and for daily life they leaned on the Mobilian trade jargon and on French while the language itself drew back into memory.
 By the twentieth century it lived in one man, Sesostrie Youchigant, who gave it to the linguist Mary Haas in the 1930s and ’40s — a grammar, texts, a dictionary — before he died on 6 December 1948.
-The tribe now teaches it again from those books, to about sixty learners, none of them native.
+The Tunica-Biloxi Tribe now teaches it again from those books, to about sixty learners, none of them native.

 Worth remembering